sefop/sefop-training-hub/README.md

 # SEFOP Training Hub

-Does your code work on your machine but not on others?
-Is it hard to maintain, extend, or test?
-You're not alone — and there's a systematic way to fix it.

-This hub is part of [SEFOP](https://github.com/sefop) — a framework for operations research scientists and practitioners who want to write better software.
+This hub is part of [SEFOP](https://github.com/sefop) — a framework for operations research scientists and practitioners who want to write software with professional standards.

 ## Getting Started